railsuser2014/openobject-doc-book-en/3/3_8/statutory_taxes.rst

 	* you can restructure your chart of taxes as you need.

-At any time you can check your chart of taxes for a given period using the report :menuselection:`Accounting --> Reporting --> Generic Reporting --> Taxes --> Taxes Reports`.
+At any time, you can check your chart of taxes for a given period using the report :menuselection:`Accounting --> Reporting --> Generic Reporting --> Taxes --> Taxes Report`.

 This data is updated in real time.
-That is very useful because it enables you to preview at any time the tax that you owe at the start and end of the month or quarter.
+This is very useful because it enables you to preview at any time the tax that you owe at the start and end of the month or quarter.

-Furthermore, for your tax declaration you can click on one of the tax accounts to investigate the detailed entries that make up the full amount.
-This helps you search for errors such as when you have entered an invoice at full tax rate when it should have been zero-rated for an inter-community trade or for a charity.
+Furthermore, for your tax declaration, you can click on one of the tax accounts to investigate the detailed entries that make up the full amount.
+This helps you search for errors, such as when you have entered an invoice at full tax rate when it should have been zero-rated for an inter-community trade or for a charity.

 In some countries, tax can be calculated on the basis of payments received rather than invoices sent.
-In this instance choose :guilabel:`Base on` \ ``Payments``\   instead of :guilabel:`Base on` \
+In this instance, choose \ ``Payments``\   instead of
-``Invoices``\   in the :guilabel:`Select period` field.
-Even if you make your declaration on the basis of invoices sent and received it can be helpful to compare the two reports to see the amount of tax that you pay but haven't yet received from your customers.
+\ ``Invoices``\   in the :guilabel:`Based On` field.
+Even if you make your declaration on the basis of invoices sent and received, it can be helpful to compare the two reports to see the amount of tax that you pay but have not yet received from your customers.

 ..
 Copyright © Open Object Press.
 All rights reserved.